OHIEDATIM/datim-auto-cert-updater/readme.md

 1. Install deb files
     - `sudo dpkg -i openhim-cert-updater_1.2.9.trusty_amd64.deb`
     - `sudo dpkg -i datim-auto-cert-updater_1.1.4.trusty_amd64.deb`
+        - it may give you a warning that dependencies are not installed, the next step takes care of this
 3. Install further dependencies
     - `sudo apt-get install -f`

 # Configuration
 3. create users for `openhim-cert-updater` on local and remote machines
     - we need credentials which will enable this utility to gain authorized access to the openhim apis on both the local and remote machines
+        - This can be completed under the users tab of an openhim client interface
 3. configure `openhim-cert-updater`
     - run `openhim-cert-updater -c` for details
     - run `openhim-cert-updater -c -o` and modify the configuration file